PoisotLab/SimpleSDMDatasets.jl/docs/src/index.md

 to write dataset-specific code to download the files (beyond specifying where the data live).

-The purpose of the documentation is to (i) list the datasets that are accessible for users through the package and (ii) give a comprehensive overview of the way the inteface works, to facilitate the addition of new data sources.
+The purpose of the documentation is to (i) provide a high-level overview of how to get data from a user point of view, (ii) list the datasets that are accessible for users through the package alongside their most important features and (iii) give a comprehensive overview of the way the inteface works, to facilitate the addition of new data sources.